drostron/slamdata-docs/source/users-guide.rst

 The most compatible browsers with SlamData are always the most recent versions of Google Chrome and Mozilla Firefox.

+Internet Explorer and Safari are both limited in functionality and some UI elements, such as Date picker, do not render properly, or at all.

 Section 3 - The Workspace
 -------------------------